dvidelabs/poly.shell/README.md

 information from previous schedules.
 Options like `roles`, `log` etc. are inherited, but new options can be given to the `this.run` function.

-### Action chaining

-NOT SUPPORTED (but please tell how it goes): inside actions, it should be possible to start chained schedules using `this.schedule.run`, but this has not been tested.
-Clearly this will start a schedule before another schedule has completed, and it may potentially start the schedule many times over since actions are distributed to multiple sites - however, with some bookkeeping it might be doable.
-One option could be to restrict schedules to the current site name when run inside actions, another option

-Note that `jobs.run` can be called in a schedule callback which will provide synchronisation, but will also start a new batch with separate state unlike `this.run`.

 ### Batch

 A batch is a context shared across chained schedules and allow chained